If you have a query on any aspect of your car insurance, you can search our Frequently Asked Questions below.

 Can I claim for my injuries under the other driver’s policy?

-Yes, if the other driver was at fault and you have purchased Legal Expenses cover, we can put you in touch with a Specialist who can claim compensation from the other party on your behalf.
+Yes, if the other driver was at fault, we can put you in touch with a Specialist who can claim compensation from the other party on your behalf, this is covered as standard under your policy.

 Is Wear & tear or Mechanical damage covered?